steffanossa/studydrive_downloader/README.md

 # studydrive_downloader

-enables downloads for non-premium users
+enables downloads for non-premium users (you have to be a logged in user, though)

 wait for the download button to turn blue